Louis Tregardt: Journey to Delagoa Bay

 Tregardt decided on a southerly approach to Delagoa Bay, avoiding the Limpopo where the Van Rensburgs were murdered, and the tsetse flies endemic to the low regions.
 Tregardt arrived at the Olifants River via Chuniespoort on 2 October 1837, and consulted chief Sekwati of the Pedi people about a way forward.
 Chief Sekwati paid them a friendly visit, and advised that the eastward route was everywhere obstructed by impassable mountains, lest they would leave their wagons behind and proceed by foot.
 Tregardt, now aged 54, was however resolute in crossing the mountains, even if the wagons had to be dismantled and transported piecewise.

 They undertook their own reconnaissance of the increasingly rugged slopes fringing the Olifants, and found a passable slope leading to the summit, after crisscrossing the Olifants a number of times.
 The wagons, at times partially dismantled and hauled on branches, were taken over the crest of the Drakensberg in a feat taking two and a half months.
 Once encamped in the lowveld, they soon encountered the local inhabitants.
 By day they were presented with pots of marula beer by the Sekororo tribe, but at night the tribe members would repeatedly rustle their cattle.
 Tregardt, at a loss to recover these losses, resorted to taking a number of tribe members hostage to prevent further wrongdoing.

 The final two-hundred mile stage of the trek to Delagoa Bay commenced on 5 February 1838, and the Olifants River was soon forded a 14th and last time.
 Here the subjects of the Sekororo induna Ngotshipana came to apologise, and managed to secure the release of four woman hostages by presenting Tregardt with two large elephant tusks.
 The tribes beyond the Blyde River assured Tregardt of their good intentions, and the old chieftainess Mosali asked Tregardt to arbitrate in a quarrel with her rival, Magupe.
 A local tribe also assisted the trek in navigating a region set with numerous trapping pits.
 The Klaserie and Sand rivers were forded in succession, and the region now known as the central Kruger Park was traversed without incident.
-East of the Lebombo range they encountered different villages of the Gwamba people.
+East of the Lebombo range they encountered different villages of the Tsonga people.
 All their inhabitants were friendly; they and their chief, Makodelana, presented Tregardt with a number of gifts.
 They reached the Komati River two months into the lowveld trek.
 It proved difficult to ford and a number of their animals were lost or stolen while crossing.
 They passed the Vila Luiza outpost and continued along swamps, lagoons and the villages of coastal tribes to reach the fort at Delagoa bay on 13 April 1838.

 The route from Zoutpansberg to Delagoa bay is described in detail in the book by WHJ Punt which also describes the further history in Delagoa bay and also the journeys of his son Carolus.
 The detailed information of the route and GPS coordinates are available online.